rand00/mtag/README.md

-# Mtag, the static filesystem tagger / media-tagger
+# `mtag`, the static filesystem tagger / media-tagger

-**My good friend Valdemar has shown interest in opensourcing this program some time ago - happy birthday (: Historically this application was called `n_tag` and part of the suite of [`niseq` CLI-programs](https://r7p5.earth/), in this case to manage and query my `niseq`-recordings and source material.**
+*My good friend Valdemar has shown interest in opensourcing this program some time ago - happy birthday (: Historically this application was called `n_tag` and part of the suite of [`niseq` CLI-programs](https://r7p5.earth/), in this case to manage and query my `niseq`-recordings and source material.*

 ## Description